Point-of-Sale Trends to Watch in 2019

-In 2017, the number of states with Tobacco 21 laws grew from two to five, now including New Jersey, Maine, and Oregon in addition to California and Hawaii.
-As of January 2018, at least 290 cities, towns, and counties in 19 states have also raised their minimum legal sales age to 21, a policy that now covers over 25% of the U.S. population.
-Several states, including Washington, Florida, and New Hampshire currently have bills that would raise the legal age for tobacco to 21 under consideration in their legislature.
-Bills have even been proposed to make the age of legal sale 21 nationwide.
-Given the high level of support for the policy, including among 13-17 year olds and among smokers [[6, 7] we expect the list of cities, counties, and states with Tobacco 21 laws to continue to grow in 2018.
+In 2018, the number of states that have passed Tobacco 21 laws grew from five to six, now including Massachusetts in addition to California, Hawaii, New Jersey, Maine, and Oregon.
+As of January 2019, at least 430 cities, towns, and counties in 23 states have also raised their minimum legal sales age to 21, a policy that now covers over 25% of the U.S. population.
+In early 2019, we are already seeing several additional states considering proposals to raise the legal age of sale to 21, including New York, Washington, New Hampshire, Connecticut, South Carolina, and Vermont.
+Given the high level of support for the policy, including among 13-17 year olds and among smokers [[12, 13] we expect the list of cities, counties, and states with Tobacco 21 laws to continue to grow in 2019.

 While this momentum is promising, localities considering Tobacco 21 may find it helpful to their overall tobacco control work to consider framing it as part of a broader comprehensive plan to limit youth access to tobacco and exposure the effects of tobacco marketing and/or including it as part of a licensing program that allows for both enforcement and for additional point-of-sale tobacco control interventions.
 See more about this in our next trend to watch…tobacco retailer licensing.